philote/againstthedarkconspiracy/README.md

 - PC Character Sheets
     - Stress Tracking (mostly automated when rolling)
     - Intel Tracking (automated when rolling)
     - Buttons on the sheet to roll the different actions.
-Includes dialogs to choose what die to use.
+Includes dialogs to choose what die to use
     - Checking Expertise Available disables choosing expertise die on the roll dialogs
-    - Marking an anchor as missing/target disables the "Seek Solace in a Relationship" button
+    - Marking an anchor as missing/target disables the "Seek Solace in a Relationship" button & sends the player and Control a message
 - NPC Character Sheets for:
     - Nameless Pawns & Nameless Pawns Leaders
     - Named Pawns with the 3 types (you can add power & weaknesses)